infincek/gatsby-site/data/departments/computer-science-and-engineering/index.md

 **Seats Available :**  90 (B.Tech) 18 (M.Tech)

-**Accreditation Status :** Applied-Accreditation in process.
-SAR filed"
+**Accreditation Status :** B. Tech programme in Computer Science & Engineering is accredited by NBA till 30.06.2022."
 vision: "To become a center of excellence in Computer Science and Engineering imparting quality professional education to develop competent professionals with social values who are capable of life long learning."
 mission: "To impart quality technical education to students at undergraduate level through constant knowledge upgradation by maintaining pace with the latest sophisticated innovations , research & development and industry interaction in the field of Computer Science and Engineering with focus on lifelong learning for the well-being of the society."
 ---